venkatdonipudi/oxygen-analyzer/README.md

 # oxygen-analyzer
-i this repo i will give every details of oxyzen analyzer  project.
+in this repo i will give every details of oxyzen analyzer  project.

 Here is the sensor calibration: